A cautious use of auxiliary outcomes for decision-making in randomized clinical trials: The use of auxiliary outcomes to test treatment effects in subgroups

-\textit{PARP inhibitor in patients with breast cancer.} The simulation study outlined in this section is motivated by our collaborative work~\citep{tung:2020} with investigators in breast cancer.
-The focus is on patients with homologous recombination (HR) defects.
-HR-related metastatic breast cancer is a disease setting with a median PFS of less than 24 months.
-Therapies that target DNA double-strand breaks, such as inhibitors of the enzyme PARP, have been successfully developed.
-PARP inhibitors have been shown to improve PFS, objective response rate (ORR), and quality of life compared to standard non-platinum chemotherapy in HR-related breast and ovarian cancer.
-Of note, the efficacy of PARP inhibitors can vary noticeably across patients with different HR alterations.
-Moreover, there is strong evidence that ORR is a good early surrogate of PFS improvements~\citep{burzykowski:2008}.
-Our simulations consider a trial with ORR and PFS at 4 and 18 months, respectively, used as auxiliary and primary outcomes.
-Two subgroups are defined by gPALB2 and sBRCA1/2a mutations.
+\textit{PARP inhibitor in patients with breast cancer.} We consider a simulation study that presents similarities with our breast cancer research collaboration~\citep{tung:2020}.
+The simulation focuses on patients with homologous recombination (HR) defects, a group with a median PFS under 24 months.
+PARP inhibitors, which target DNA double-strand breaks, have improved PFS, objective response rate (ORR), and quality of life in HR-related cancers, though their efficacy varies by HR alteration.
+Given strong evidence that ORR is an early surrogate for PFS~\citep{burzykowski:2008}, our simulations consider a clinical trial that evaluates ORR (auxiliary outcome) at 4 months and PFS (primary outcome) at 18 months, with subgroups defined by gPALB2 and sBRCA1/2a mutations.

-\textit{Simulation model.} To evaluate the proposed approach, we conduct a simulation study with $15$ scenarios, varying the degree of correlation, and the concordance between the treatment effects on the primary and auxiliary outcomes, as follows.
-For each scenario, we generate $5000$ RCTs with binary primary $Y_{k,i}$ and auxiliary $S_{k,i}$ outcomes for $k=1,2 $ ($K=2$) subgroups, with overall sample size $N=200$.
+\textit{Simulation model.} We conduct a simulation study with $15$ scenarios, varying the degree of concordance between the treatment effects on primary and auxiliary outcomes.
+For each scenario, we generate $5000$ RCTs with binary primary $Y_{k,i}$ and auxiliary $S_{k,i}$ outcomes for $k=1,2 $ subgroups, with overall sample size $N=200$.
 In each of these trials, the probabilities of enrolling patients from the first or second subgroup are $0.6$ and $0.4,$ respectively, with expected sample sizes of $120$ and $80.$